-- > The Town Clerk will be responsible for all final published responses. - If a matter needs further consideration it may be raised at either the open forum or as a full agenda item for consideration by a quorum of Councillors.
+- The Town Clerk and/or Communications & Marketing Manager will be responsible for all final published responses. - If a matter needs further consideration it may be raised at either the open forum or as a full agenda item for consideration by a quorum of Councillors.
 Again, the poster shall be informed via the page or direct message that this is the case.